dahshury/WinSTT/README.md

 - alternatively, you can use the python script listener.py, which contains the default functionality:

 ```
-python listener.py
+python -m utils.listener
 ```

 ## Usage

 Hold the right control key to start recording, release it to stop.
-There can be a very slight (0.2ms) delay between the start of the pressing and the start of the app listening to the audio from your microphone.
+There can be a very slight (0.2s) delay between the start of the pressing and the start of the app listening to the audio from your microphone.
 You should only start speaking after hearing the audio cue.

 Releasing the key will transcribe the audio you recorded, paste it wherever your typing pointer is in any application.

 The app contains a "record key" button, which allows you to change the recording key that you have to hold to start recording.
-Press record key, and then press the button you wish to start the recording with, then click stop to change the recording key.
+Press record key, and then press and hold the buttons you wish to start the recording with, then click stop to change the recording key.

 - This tool is powered by Hugging Face's ASR models, primarily Whisper by OpenAI.
 The larger the model, the better the accuracy and the slower the speed.
 Try the model that best suits your hardware and needs.